Snowflyt/hkt-core/README.md

 - `ApplyW`, `Call1W`, `Call2W`, etc. are the “**widening**” versions of `Apply`, `Call1`, `Call2`, etc. They relax both type _checking_ for arguments passed to the type-level function **and type _validation_ for the return type**.
 - `RawArgs` and its variants (`RawArg0`, `RawArg1`, etc.) are used to access the original arguments passed to a `TypeLambda`, regardless of whether they are compatible with the parameters.
+- `RawTArg` is used to access the original type argument passed to a `TypeLambdaG`, regardless of whether it is compatible with the type parameter’s constraint (upper bound).
 - `Params`, `RetType`, `Args` and `RawArgs` all provide their **widening** versions (e.g., `RetTypeW`, `Args0W`, `RawArgs1W`, etc.) to bypass strict type checking.
 Unlike `ApplyW` and its variants, which relax both type _checking_ for arguments and type _validation_ for return types, these widening utilities are simple aliases for their strict counterparts that relaxes type checking.
 They return `never` when the input type is not a `TypeLambda`, and do not perform additional checks or relaxations.

 Note that using `ApplyW` and its variants alone does not fully bypass strict type checking and validation if the body of a type-level function is still defined using `Args` and its variants. `ApplyW` and its variants only relax type _checking_ for arguments _passed_ to the type-level function and the return type, but they do not suppress type _validation_ performed by `Args` in the type-level function’s body.
 For example: